Assignment

 {{ url_for(name="home") }}

-Function arguments are wrapped in parentheses, parameter pairs are of the form name=value, and multiple parameter pairs are separated by commas.
+Function arguments are wrapped in parentheses, with parameters in name=value form, separated by commas.

-The function is used in the following places
+Functions can be used in the following contexts: